sudeshmoreyos/Morey_os-demo-1.0/README.md

 Morey_os architechture broadly consists of three parts :
 1. **Kernel** : Modified and trimmed down version of popular **contiki os kernel**, supporting only **cooperative threads**, implemented using files like process.h, ptimer.h (modified event timer) and clock.h.
 In future versions, this kernel can be replaced by more advance pre-emptive threads as well.
-2. **OS drivers and libs** : Controller architechture independent Morey_os drivers and libraries like Serial.h , Digital.h, lcd.h, etc.
+2. **OS drivers and libs** : Controller architechture independent Morey_os drivers and libraries like Serial.h , Digital.h, LiquidCrystal.h, etc.
 3. **Porting files** : Files to implement controller architechture dependent drivers and libraries.

 **Why Morey_OS?**